UN demands Russia reverse 'illegal' annexations in Ukraine

 During two days of speeches at the assembly’s resumed emergency special session on Ukraine speaker after speaker accused Russia of violating key principles of the United Nations Charter — respect for the sovereignty and territorial integrity of all U.N. member nations.

+There was intense lobbying by supporters of the EU-facilitated resolution ahead of Wednesday’s vote.

-Before the vote, U.S. Ambassador Linda Thomas-Greenfield said that when the United Nations was established on the ashes of World War II it was built on an idea — “that never again would one country be allowed to take another’s territory by force.”
+U.S. envoy Thomas-Greenfield told the assembly before the vote that when the United Nations was established on the ashes of World War II it was built on an idea — “that never again would one country be allowed to take another’s territory by force.”

-She said the facts were clear, that a veto-wielding permanent member of the U.N.
-Security Council had attempted to annex territory from its neighbor by force, and she urged all countries to condemn Russia for the annexations.
+Afterward, she told reporters the vote means “that in the eyes of the world and the United Nations, Ukraine’s borders remain the same.”

+“The resolution also sends an enormously important signal to Moscow and to everyone: It does not matter if you as a nation are big or small, rich or poor, old or new.
+If you are a U.N. member state, your borders are your own and are protected by international law,” Thomas-Greenfield said.
+“They cannot be redrawn by anyone else by force.”

 A key issue for the resolution’s Western backers was how many countries would support it, and the result went beyond their most optimistic expectations.